JanakiramMaddanala/DevChallenges/reusable-custom-button/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/ohgVTyJCbm5OZyTB2gNY) was to build an application to complete the given user stories.

+- User story: I can see different button types: default, outline and text
+- User story: I can choose to disable box-shadow
+- User story: I can choose to disable the button
+- User story: I can choose to have an icon on the left or right (Use Google Icon and at least 5 variants)
+- User story: I can have different button sizes
+- User story: I can have different colors
+- User story: When I hover or focus, I can see visual indicators
+- User story: I can still access all button attributes

 ## How To Use

 <!-- This is an example, please update according to your application -->